Allergic Reaction Injury Compensation Claims

 In sporadic cases, an allergy can lead to a severe allergic reaction - anaphylactic shock - which may be fatal.

-Whilst most allergic reactions occur locally in a particular part of the body, in anaphylaxis, the allergic reaction involves the whole body, usually within minutes of coming into contact with a particular allergen.
+While most allergic reactions occur locally in a particular part of the body, in anaphylaxis, the allergic reaction involves the whole body, usually within minutes of coming into contact with a specific allergen.

 The symptoms of anaphylactic shock can include any or all of the following: